-Between vineyards and forests, Aube is a green land with a dense, diverse and sometimes surprising flora!
-In the panorama of the Pays d’Othe, some trees are remarkable for their historical character, their age, or their unusual morphology: oaks, pear trees, lime trees, tulip trees reserve their share of curiosities… An inventory has been made to set up a discovery circuit of these trees, some of which have lent their name to their commune.
+Between vineyards and forests, the Aube is a green land with a dense, diverse and sometimes surprising flora!
+In the panorama of the Pays d’Othe, some trees are remarkable for their historical character, their age, or their unusual morphology: oaks, pear trees, lime trees, tulip trees bring their share of curiosities… An inventory has been conducted to set up a discovery trail of these trees, some of which have lent their name to their municipality.

-From Ervy-le-Châtel to Vosnon, the Remarkable Trees Trail offers an immersion in the heart of nature: a breath of fresh air to be consumed in the vast wooded area of the Pays d’Othe.
+From Ervy-le-Châtel to Vosnon, the Parcours des Arbres Remarquables (the Remarkable Trees Trail) offers an immersion at the heart of nature: a breath of fresh air to be consumed in the vast wooded area of the Pays d’Othe.
 One of the only circuits of its kind in France!
-On these protected and signposted paths, remember to look up: the sun shines through the foliage of trees sometimes over 30 metres high, such as the tulip tree (34 metres!) in the Coursan-en-Othe forest.
-But be careful to take your time…
+On these protected and marked paths, remember to look up: the sun shines through the foliage of trees sometimes over 30 metres high, such as the tulip tree (34 metres!) in the Coursan-en-Othe forest.
+Be sure to take your time…

-Despite the large majority of oaks in our forests, the walk allows the discovery of certain exotic species, imported over the centuries by local lords: this lordly curiosity will have enriched the inventory of the flora of the Aube with species established far from their lands of origin.
+Despite the large majority of oaks in our forests, the walk allows the discovery of certain exotic species, imported over the centuries by local lords.
+This aristocratic curiosity will have enriched the inventory of the flora of the Aube with species established far from their lands of origin.

 On the paths of the Pays d’Othe, you will also discover surprising trees with several trunks, such as the Quintamelle oak in the Aumont state forest, whose 5 trunks rise from the same stump towards the sky.
 Finally, a special mention goes to one of the oldest oaks in France.
-With its unorthodox silhouette, it is impossible not to recognise it: for 800 years, the Cornier Tree has amazed the inhabitants and visitors of Vosnon.
-It is said that 12 people could take shelter in its trunk, whose circumference is around 5.70 metres… It was ranked in the top 10 of a national survey to be included in the inventory of remarkable trees in France by the Cultural Department of the Natural History Museum and the National Movement for the Environment!
+With its unorthodox silhouette, it is impossible not to recognise it: the Cornier Tree has amazed the inhabitants and visitors of Vosnon of 800 years.
+It is said that 12 people could take shelter in its trunk, with its circumference of around 5.70 metres… It was ranked in the top 10 of a national survey to be included in the inventory of Remarkable Trees in France by the Cultural Department of the Natural History Museum and the National Movement for the Environment!